SCLBD/BackdoorBench/README.md

 ## [Results](#results)

 <a href="#top">[Back to top]</a>

+We present partial result on cifar10 with poison ratio = 10% here.
+For further result please go to our leaderboard.

 |                |              | No Defense | No Defense | No Defense | AC     | AC          | AC     | Fine_pruning | Fine_pruning | Fine_pruning | Fine_tuning | Fine_tuning | Fine_tuning | Abl    | Abl     | Abl    | NAD    | NAD    | NAD    | Spectral_signatural | Spectral_signatural | Spectral_signatural |
 | -------------- | ------------ | ---------- | ---------- | ---------- | ------ | ----------- | ------ | ------------ | ------------ | ------------ | ----------- | ----------- | ----------- | ------ | ------- | ------ | ------ | ------ | ------ | ------------------- | ------------------- | ------------------- |